Paying for Study Abroad

 As of spring 2014, students planning to study abroad for a semester or year may apply their financial aid, including SJC scholarships, to the tuition costs of the program abroad.
 Students will be limited to using their scholarship funding for one long-term experience (semester or year).

 Thanks to the generosity of the St. Joseph’s College faculty members, the Global Studies Fund has been endowed.
-In the Spring there will be an application process for a $500 stipend, which can be applied to tuition abroad or travel expenses.
+Each semester, there will be an application process for a $500 stipend, which can be applied to tuition abroad or travel expenses.

 David L. Boren Undergraduate Scholarship